yousef-muc/httpx/README.md

-# token-captcha — Stateless CAPTCHA generator and verifier for Go
+# httpx - A lightweight, minimalistic HTTP client for Go
 ![Hero Image](./artifacts/general/img/stage.png)

 A lightweight **stateless captcha generator and verifier** written in Go.